These Signs Show You Clearly Have a Hormonal Imbalance

 Next: Is your sex life in trouble?

-While most couples attribute a fizzling sex life to a loss of connection, many women can blame their low libido on hormones.
-Dr. Sara Gottfried, M.D., explains the cause of a low sex drive in 70% of cases is a hormonal imbalance.
-While rising stress levels and an imbalance of estrogen and progesterone can be a female’s culprit, fluctuating testosterone levels could also be problematic in both genders.
+Couples can attribute a fizzling sex life to a loss of connection, but hormones affect many women’s low libido.
+Dr. Sara Gottfried, M.D., explains the cause of a low sex drive in 70% of cases is hormonal.
+While rising stress levels and an imbalance of estrogen and progesterone can be a female’s culprit, fluctuating testosterone levels can be problematic in both genders.

 Next: This alarming symptom is more common than you think.